ryanatkn/gro/README.md

-format     format source files gen        run code generation scripts lint       run eslint publish    bump version, publish to npm, and git push reinstall  refreshes package-lock.json with the latest and cleanest deps release    publish and deploy resolve    diagnostic that logs resolved filesystem info for the given input paths run        execute a file with the loader, like `node` but works for TypeScript sync       run `gro gen`, update `package.json`, and optionally `npm i` to sync up test       run tests with uvu typecheck  run tsc on the project without emitting any files upgrade    upgrade deps
+format     format source files gen        run code generation scripts lint       run eslint publish    bump version, publish to the configured registry, and git push reinstall  refreshes package-lock.json with the latest and cleanest deps release    publish and deploy resolve    diagnostic that logs resolved filesystem info for the given input paths run        execute a file with the loader, like `node` but works for TypeScript sync       run `gro gen`, update `package.json`, and optionally install packages to sync up test       run tests with uvu typecheck  run tsc on the project without emitting any files upgrade    upgrade deps